On Hallucinating Context and Background Pixels from a Face Mask using Multi-scale GANs: Related Work

 \section{Related Work}

-{\bf Face synthesis}: While face synthesis research has greatly benefited from GANs \cite{GAN,DCGAN,BEGAN,ProgressiveGAN}, work in this domain began by simply combining neighborhood patches from different images to synthesize new faces \cite{ICME05,SREFI1}.
+{\bf Face synthesis}: While face synthesis research has greatly benefited from GANs \cite{GAN,DCGAN,BEGAN,ProgressiveGAN,StyleGen}, work in this domain began by simply combining neighborhood patches from different images to synthesize new faces \cite{ICME05,SREFI1}.
 Other methods include expression and attribute flow for synthesizing new views of a face \cite{SIGGRAPH09,SIGGRAPH11}.
 Many works have also explored the use of a 3D head model to generate synthetic views of a face or frontalize it to an uniform setting \cite{HassFront,MasiAug,Vito,SREFI2} while others have used GANs for this purpose \cite{TPGAN,DRGAN,LiuFrontal}.
 Researchers have also used deep learning models to reconstruct face images from their rough estimates \cite{Belanger,DFI,PixelNN} or with new attributes altogether \cite{GangHua,AttnGAN,StarGAN}.

 {\bf Face swapping}: The first face swapping pipeline was proposed in \cite{Bitouk08}, where a face is de-identified by blending together facial parts from other images.
 Many methods have modified this idea of recombining facial parts to generate synthetic images for de-identification or data augmentation \cite{ACCV14,SREFI1,IraPortrait}.
 In \cite{FaceSwap}, a 3D morphable model based shape estimation is used to segment the source face and fit it to the target image prior to blending.
-A deep style transfer \cite{Gatys} based face swapping approach was proposed in \cite{ICCV17Twitter}; but it requires the network to be trained on only one source subject at a time. \emph{Deep Fakes} is another recent method for face swapping, where an autoencoder is trained to reconstruct tight face crops of a subject from its warped versions.
+Instead of using facial textures, the method in \cite{FSNet}, uses latent variables from a deep network for face swapping.
+A style transfer \cite{Gatys} based face swapping approach was proposed in \cite{ICCV17Twitter}; but it requires the network to be trained on only one source subject at a time.
+DeepFake is another recent method for face swapping, where an autoencoder is trained to reconstruct tight face crops of a subject from its warped versions.
 This trained autoencoder is then used to hallucinate the source subject from different target face images.
 However, it works with one subject at a time and requires the target images to be highly constrained in visual attributes making it impractical for many real world applications.